-This month, spot Bitcoin exchange-traded funds were finally approved in the US by the SEC.
-But this milestone raises an important question: when will spot Ethereum ETFs be approved?
+Earlier this year spot Bitcoin exchange-traded funds (ETFs) were finally approved in the US by the SEC.
+But that milestone raised an important question: when would spot Ethereum ETFs be approved, and when would they go live?
+Now, we have 9 Ethereum ETFs up and running.

-Crypto proponents have long speculated that an Ethereum spot ETF will, at some point, be approved in the United States.
-As of late, many experts in the space seem to have turned their attention to when—rather than if—spot Ethereum ETFs will become available for everyday traders.
+Crypto proponents long speculated that an Ethereum spot ETF will, at some point, be approved in the United States.
+As time passed, many experts in the space turned their attention to when—rather than if—spot Ethereum ETFs will become available for everyday traders.

 An ETF (or, exchange-traded fund) is a type of investment fund that invests in a certain asset—such as a commodity or group of stocks.
 Investors can then buy shares in these funds, giving investors exposure to their underlying assets.
 They can be traded on traditional stock markets, such as the New York Stock Exchange and Nasdaq.